jtagaca/Mobby_Resto/README.md

 # Mobby Resto
+# Please refer to the branch in called "test" for commit history logs
 Mobby Resto is a mobile application that is based on the idea of knowing the best restaurants in town; similar to Yelp but with built-in features like Google Maps.

 ## In-App Screenshots